 - After selecting the Service tab for a drop-down, select option, 'registration.'

 - Now click on the option, 'track application status' and after entering the ARN number, click on search.

-Penalty if The GST is Not Registered
+Penalty if The GST Registration is not Done

 Penalty is imposed in case any business entity is not registered.